 "Many communities lack access to nutritious, affordable food; are denied safe places to walk and exercise; or live near polluting factories.
 The health risks for these families are greater.
 We support research and action to help ensure healthy environments for all."

 --APHA Executive Director Georges Benjamin

 Environmental health is the branch of public health that: focuses on the relationships between people and their environment; promotes human health and well-being; and fosters healthy and safe communities.
 Environmental health is a key part of any comprehensive public health system.
 The field works to advance policies and programs to reduce chemical and other environmental exposures in air, water, soil and food to protect people and provide communities with healthier environments.

-Major emergencies show how our vulnerable populations have been exposed to environmental health issues.
-The Zika virus outbreak, Flint water crisis and Hurricane Katrina are three examples.
+Emergencies such as the Zika virus outbreak, Flint, Michigan drinking water crisis and Hurricane Katrina show the impact environmental health issues can have on vulnerable populations.
 Pregnant women and their fetuses are most vulnerable to Zika.
-Those living in under resourced neighborhoods were most exposed to contaminated drinking water in Flint.
-And many low-income households who lived in under resourced neighborhoods have been unable to recover several years after Hurricane Katrina.
+Those living in under-resourced neighborhoods were most exposed to lead-contaminated drinking water in Flint.
+And many low-income households have been unable to recover several years after Hurricane Katrina.

-Science-based policies and practices developed by APHA members are the foundation for our work on these focus areas:
+Science-based policies and practices developed by APHA members are the foundation for our work in these focus areas:

 For more information about our environmental health work, contact Surili Patel